Ennoriel/svelte-awesome-color-picker/README.md

 # svelte-awesome-color-picker

+# svelte-awesome-color-picker

-> _svelte-awesome-color-picker_ is a highly customizable color picker component library with built-in 🎹 keyboard navigation, 📱 mobile support and 🤸‍♂️ accessibility information.
-It is compatible with form libraries.
+> _svelte-awesome-color-picker_ is a highly customizable color picker component library with
+- 🎹 built-in keyboard navigation
+- 📱 mobile support
+- 🤸‍♂️ accessibility information
+- 🤯 and even works without javascript (fallback to browser default color input)
+- 🏇 it's compatible with form libraries
+- 🧩 fully customizable
 The library uses [colord](https://www.npmjs.com/colord) internally because it's the lightest solution on the market at the time and supports a11y contrasts.

 ## Links